 This is important for anyone entering into a real estate contract agreement to know.
 Getting out of such an agreement is no guarantee, and the law provides powerful remedies for enforcing these agreements.

-If you need assistance with challenging a zoning requirement in Massachusetts, contact me for a consultation.
+If you need assistance with a real estate contract matter, contact me for a consultation.